 Planning for job retention and support schemes

-As with the CJRS before it, the potential for errors is high, especially if professional advice is not sought.
-Likewise, R&D claims for this period will need very careful consideration to ensure they are calculated correctly, and do not fall foul of the various interactions with notified State aid (as the JSS may be classified).
+The potential for errors is high, especially if professional advice is not sought.
+Likewise, R&D claims for this period will need very careful consideration to ensure they are calculated correctly.

 Coronavirus Business Interruption Loan Scheme (CBILS) and R&D tax credits